ppi-ag/kibana-heatmap/README.md

 /* [...] */

 ```
+The panel was tested with Kibana 3.0.1 and 3.1.0.
+Please use a modern web browser like Chrome or Firefox.

 ## Requirements

-The heatmap panel expects that your documents have an attribute which identifies the time-slice the document belongs to.
+The heatmap panel expects that your documents have a field which identifies the time slot the document belongs to.
-This time-slice attribute should look like this: ```1-Mo:23-24```
+This time slot field should contain a value like this: ```1-Mo:23-24```

-So the geberal format is: ```[weekdayAsNumber]-[weekdayAsString]:[hourstart]-[hourend]```
+So the general format is: ```[weekdayAsNumber]-[weekdayAsString]:[hourstart]-[hourend]```

+It is posible to determine the correct time slot from a timestamp using the elasticsearch script functionality on the fly during query execution.

 ## Development

 Kibana uses jQuery flot to plot the diagrams.
-So at first we implemented a flot heatmap plugin which is used to render the 2D view of the heatmap.
+So first we implemented a flot heatmap plugin which is used to render the 2D view of the heatmap.
 Currently our heatmap flot plugin renders the legend in the canvas itself and not as html as the other flot plugins.
 Because of this we currently do not support Kibana themes switches.
 The color of the legend texts are defined in ```options.series.heatmap.fontColor``` in ```jquery.flot.heatmap.js```

 For the rendering of the 3D view we use [THREE.js](http://threejs.org/).

-We are looking forward to further develop the panel and to improve the code quality.
-The current version is very rudimentary.
+We would like to improve this initial version by adding new features and improving the code quality.

 Your help is very appreciated!

+**Disclaimer: This module was created during a student project of PPI AG and
+does not represent typical code quality at PPI AG.**

 ## License